The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Impact of the constraints on the parameter space

-In Tab.~\ref{tab:BP12}, we have given the details of these two benchmark points, BP-1 and BP-2, where the last column gives the mass of the lightest neutral Higgs boson.
-These two points are illustrative of the fact that it is always possible to have the lightest Higgs boson mass around 125 GeV when one includes the sizeable corrections coming from the CPV phases onto the MSSM.
+In Tab.\ref{tab:BP12}, we have listed the details of BP-1 and BP-2, where the last column gives the mass of the lightest neutral Higgs boson.
+These two points are illustrative of the fact that it is always possible to have the lightest Higgs boson mass around 125 GeV when one includes the sizeable corrections coming from the CPV phases onto the MSSM results.